-Melburnians’ love for rooftop bars is reaching new heights with sky-high terraces enjoying unprecedented patronage.
-And as the nights are long and the weather is fine (well, most of the time), there’s no better time to bask in the city’s top open-air bars.
-Here’s a few favourites if you’re keen to enjoy a tipple up top.
+Melburnians’ love of rooftop bars is reaching new heights.
+As the nights are long and the weather is fine (well, most of the time), there’s no better time to bask in the city’s top open-air bars.
+Here are a few favourites.

-Quite possibly Melbourne’s most beloved skyline bar, the aptly named Rooftop Bar has the distinction of offering patrons drinks, dancing, views, burgers, deckchairs and cinema.
-And since undergoing its first makeover since opening its doors in 2003, it now offers patrons enhanced comfort, while still maintaining all that was cool about the original bar.
-Be sure to book a ticket for the Rooftop Cinema and enjoy exclusive access after sundown.
+Quite possibly Melbourne’s most beloved skyline bar, the aptly named Rooftop Bar has the distinction of offering drinks, dancing, views, burgers, deckchairs and cinema.
+Open since 2003, it recently underwent its first ever makeover and now offers enhanced comfort, while maintaining all that was cool about the original bar.
+Book a ticket for the Rooftop Cinema and enjoy exclusive access after sundown.

 Palmz at the Carlton

 Be transported to an island paradise at Palmz rooftop above the Carlton Hotel.
 Complete with palm trees, bamboo, bougainvillaea and a thatched hut bar, Palmz provides a little after-work escapism.
 Weather permitting, this little slice of island life is the perfect place to indulge in pina colada while soaking up some rays.

 Boasting impressive views of the skyline, Terrace Bar at Sheraton Melbourne, offers a delightful vantage point to wile away a summer’s afternoon.
 This open air bar specialises in cocktails and tasty tapas, but for something different try a Parisian-inspired afternoon tea with beetroot and goat’s cheese profiterole and mouth-watering macaroons.